1. The list in brief ↴

 For Cricut use the screen is great and the support for Apple Pencil is excellent for tweaking your detailed designs with accuracy.
 The slight downside is you need to buy an adapter to use Apple's excellent stylus.

 A new processor, the A14 Bionic chip, and expansive 64GB or 256GB of memory options ensures Apple's entry-level tablet is well-capable of most tasks, and perfect for using with Cricut.
+In our iPad 2022 review our tester loved our adaptable this model is to most creative tasks, and easily handles Design Space and Procreate, writing: "I don't need the power of the M1-charged iPad Air, but would like a tablet to be able to handle more than that of the standard model".

 If you're willing to pay the money then the best Windows tablet is the Surface Pro 8; this impressive tablet also features a detachable keyboard, stand and stylus (bought separately). to make life easier and adaptable.
 Cricut Design Space was only available for Windows for a long time, and as such still performs better on this OS – though the Mac edition has come a long way.
 For many, a Windows tablet is an easier way to use Design Space.